cilium/cilium/Documentation/concepts/kubernetes/configuration.rst

   is modified, then during the next Cilium startup connectivity may be temporarily disrupted for endpoints with active connections.

-Any changes that you perform in the Cilium `ConfigMap` and in ``cilium-etcd-secrets`` ``Secret`` will require you to restart any existing Cilium pods in order for them to pick the latest configuration.
+Any changes that you perform in the Cilium :term:`ConfigMap` and in ``cilium-etcd-secrets`` ``Secret`` will require you to restart any existing Cilium pods in order for them to pick the latest configuration.